Information for Parents & Caregivers

 Information, booking, and ways to ease anxiety about getting a vaccine.

 It is always important to continue to follow public health advice:

-- Wash your hands and high-touch surfaces regularly.
+- Wash your hands with soap and water thoroughly and often.

 Masking tips for children that are sensitive to touch: